techidaily/site-win-answers/source/_posts/resolved-fixes-for-back-4-blood-continuous-pc-crash-issues.md

  If your system is already the latest, simply move on to the next solution.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/W5aJC8okA8s?si=L2rnYAp-gmGlLQSf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Fix 5: Move game files to your Steam drive

  According to some players,**moving game files to the same drive of Steam** might be a cure to the fix.
 So if you have your games installed in another drive, try moving them to your Steam drive and check the result.
 This trick was originally used to fix the disconnection issue.